Social Links Search

 Pennsylvania's wine industry is flourishing, and the Shapiro Administration is taking steps to ensure its continued success.
 Agriculture Secretary Russell Redding announced $1 million in research and marketing grants to boost sales, production, and quality of Pennsylvania wines.

 “William Penn literally planted the seeds of Pennsylvania’s wine industry,” said Secretary Redding.
-“We’ve grown from transplanted vines in a colonial-era Philadelphia park to the fourth-ranking wine producer in the nation.
+“We’ve grown from transplanted vines in a colonial-era Philadelphia Park to the fourth-ranking wine producer in the nation.
 Investing in research and promotion will keep that success growing.
 The Shapiro Administration is investing in keeping Pennsylvania agriculture a national leader in the years to come.”

 A study revealed the industry's significant impact: 10,756 jobs supported, $518.2 million in wages, and a $1.77 billion annual contribution to the state's economy.